Culver–Stockton College: Academics

-Starting in 2013, the Business Division began offering an online MBA.
 The most popular majors are Business Administration and Management; Sport and Fitness Administration/Management; Psychology; Registered Nursing/Registered Nurse; and Criminal Justice/Law Enforcement Administration.
 The college is divided into three large divisions as of July 1, 2014, which contain many different majors and programs.
 An individualized major is also an option.
 The three new divisions are labeled Applied Liberal Arts and Sciences (ALAS), Fine, Applied, and Literary Arts (FALA), and Business, Education, and Law (BEL).

-Nursing program

-Culver–Stockton partners with the Blessing-Rieman College of Nursing to offer a Bachelor of Science in Nursing degree.
-Students generally spend their freshman and sophomore years attending class on the Culver–Stockton campus and their last two years at Blessing-Rieman in Quincy, Illinois, although many students continue to live on the Canton campus.
+In addition, Culver–Stockton partners with the Blessing-Rieman College of Nursing in Quincy, Ill., just across the river, to offer a four-year nursing degree.